 (1999) A funny, complex action-crime movie told from multiple perspectives.
 I like it a bit better than Pulp Fiction -- it's less epic but more human.

-(1994) I don't like Quentin Tarantino's dialogue.
+(1994) I'm not a fan of Quentin Tarantino's dialogue.
 But this is radical and important for its creativity with storytelling.
-Bruce Willis has just killed John Travolta, you think his story is over, and then Marcellus walks in front of his car and the plot goes off on the wildest tangent before or since.
+Bruce Willis has just killed John Travolta, you think his story is over, and then Ving Rhames walks in front of his car and the plot goes off on the wildest tangent before or since.
 Also, I can't think of any other action-comedy where a bystander gets hit in a gun battle.

 Night of the Hunter